Frequently Asked Questions About Youth Vacations

 - Parent/Guardian accounts are required for all youth volunteer vacation applicants.
 Parent/Guardian must create a My Backpack account and add a dependent account for the youth applicant.
 It's not required to add an email for the applicant, but if you do, make sure it is unique from the parent's.
 If both the parent and the youth already have separate My Backpack accounts, please email us at firstname.lastname@example.org or give us a call at 206-625-1367 and we can link your two accounts before you apply for a youth volunteer vacation.

-- To apply and register for a youth volunteer vacation, you must complete all required forms and a yelectronically through your My Backpack account, or send them to the WTA office by mail. .
-You may submit your application and forms
+- To apply and register for a youth volunteer vacation, you must complete all required forms and a youth volunteer vacation application.
+You may submit your application and forms electronically through your My Backpack account, or send them to the WTA office by mail.

 - Find a trip.
-Our list of 2021 trips will be available on April 1, but you can complete your required forms in advance.
-Priority will be given to applications received by April 15.
+Our list of 2023 trips will be available on April 3, but you can complete your Medical History Form in advance.
+Priority will be given to applications received by April 16.

 Check out How to Apply to get all the details about joining a youth volunteer vacation.